 Monroe, the unofficial capitol of Cheese Country and a town steeped in Swiss Heritage, has done an excellent job preserving the viability of their downtown square, anchored by the historic courthouse.
 Some of Monroe’s best shopping, dining, and entertainment venues are located around the square.
 One of our favorites is Baumgartner’s Tavern and Cheese Store, a Monroe institution.

 Baumgartner’s Cheese Store and Tavern is located across from the courthouse in the city square.
 Baumgartners offers a large variety of cheeses produced under their private label by a number of Monroe area Cheesemakers.
 They are Wisconsin’s oldest cheese store, open since 1931.
 The adjacent Tavern, offers a ton of atmosphere & nostalgia, some terrific Swiss and German sandwiches, and 24 beers on tap.
 Fast and friendly service.
 In the past I’ve had their terrific Reuben sandwich.
 On our latest visit I went with their smoked bratwurst with kraut and onions.
 Jo elected their all beef hot dog with a side of cole slaw.
 The sandwiches came with a dill pickle and a hunk of Muenster cheese.
 Both were tasty and topped off with cold pints of beer.
-Funky atmosphere with swiss and beer memorabilia hanging from everywhere.
-Good food, good brews, supurb service, and a fun experience.
+Funky atmosphere with Swiss and beer memorabilia hanging from everywhere.
+Good food, good brews, superb service, and a fun experience.

 Cheese lovers will also want to stop at another Monroe institution, the Alp and Dell Cheese Store, 657 2nd Street.
 Here you can peruse a wide selection of locally produced cheese and sausages.
 From a total of over 100 different cheeses you are able to taste many of them in their store.
 They are also the flagship store for Roth Kase Cheese Factory.
 Viewing windows provide an opportunity to see Roth cheese being made.